vanphuc1201/tp/docs/UserGuide.md

 * The index **must be a positive integer** 1, 2, 3, …​

 Examples:
-* `delete-group 1` deletes the 1st group in the current displayed list.
+* `delete-group 1` deletes the 1st group in the current displayed group list.

 ### Listing all groups : `list-groups`
-Shows a list of all groups with their members and events in StudyCircle.
+Shows a list of all groups with their members and events in the current displayed group list.

 Format: `list-groups`